opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ### Google Fusion Tables ###

 [Google Fusion Tables][gft] is a public data storage service that can be accessed through both a web browser and an API.
-Unlike other online spreadsheet programs, large [datasets up to 100mb][gftlimit] are supported.
-Sorting, grouping, and other queries can be performed with the [Google Fusion Tables API][gftapi] using an SQL-like query language .
-Query results can be exported to common formats for use in other visualization tools such as [Google Spreadsheets][gdocs].
+Large [datasets up to 100mb][gftlimit] are supported, unlike other online spreadsheets.
+The [Google Fusion Tables API][gftapi] supports an SQL-like query language that allows sorting, grouping, and other queries.
+The query results can be exported in common formats for use in other visualization tools such as [Google Spreadsheets][gdocs].

 [gdocs]: https://docs.google.com
 [gftapi]: https://code.google.com/apis/fusiontables/